 The chief year is divided into 5-6 week block rotations and is flexible as efforts are made to allow residents to spend more time on rotations which will prepare them for their future career choices.

-The newly designed LAC+USC Medical Center (“County”) opened its doors in 2008 and sits adjacent to the historic General Hospital building in an area just northeast of downtown Los Angeles.
+The newly designed Los Angeles General Medical Center opened its doors in 2008 and sits adjacent to the historic General Hospital building in an area just northeast of downtown Los Angeles.
 The facility encompasses 1.5 million square feet, with 600 inpatient beds and 132 Emergency Department beds.
-Over half of the resident rotations will be at LAC+USC Medical center.
+Over half of the resident rotations will be at Los Angeles General Medical Center.
 A few unique features of this hospital are listed below:

 - Serves as one of the busiest level 1 trauma centers in the nation and treats over 28% of trauma victims in the region; also serves as the US Navy’s Trauma training center